espocrm/documentation/user-guide/sales-management.md

 It's possible to convert currency of existing opportunities:

-* from the list view: select needed records and then click *Convert Currency* in the *Actions* dropdown,
+* on the list view: select needed records and then click *Convert Currency* in the *Actions* dropdown,
-* from the detail view: click the dropdown next to the *Edit* button, then *Convert Currency*.
+* on the detail view: click the dropdown next to the *Edit* button, then *Convert Currency*.

 ## Sales analytics